kubernetes/enhancements/keps/sig-scheduling/3633-matchlabelkeys-to-podaffinity/README.md

 - Feature implemented behind a feature flag
 - Unit tests and e2e tests are implemented
-- No significant performance degradation is observed from the benchmark test.
+- No significant performance degradation is observed from the benchmark test

 #### Beta